JBahulika/AI-Driven-EV-Charging-and-Route-Optimization/README.md

-# 🔋 AI-Driven EV Charging and Route Optimization System
+# 🔋 AI-Driven EV Charging and Route Optimization System - WEEK 1

 ## 🚀 Overview
 With the rapid adoption of **Electric Vehicles (EVs)**, challenges such as **charging congestion**, **range anxiety**, and **grid imbalance** are becoming increasingly significant.